kwchurch/GEE/README.md

 * fewer rows: start with ProNE based on a subgraph of $G$
 * fewer columns: start with ProNE with fewer hidden dimensions

+In addition to speed, GEE offers a number of other advantages.
+In particular, for academic search, we need a method to update embeddings to keep up with the literature which is publishing new papers all the time, and growing quickly (<a href="https://blogs.nature.com/news/2014/05/global-scientific-output-doubles-every-nine-years.html">doubling every 9 years</a>).
+Incremental updates are discussed <a href="#incremental_updates">below</a>.

 <h2>Notation</h2>

 Let $G=(V,E)$ be a graph